The Bindle, (artifact, document, and prop), 2018

 Photographic documentation, various sizes

-From an essay by Lilly Wei, for Wonder, Woman, a solo exhibit catalog
+From an essay by Lilly Wei, for Wonder, Woman, full-color catalog